Consensys/tessera/README.md

        using the now decrypted symmetric key and return the '/receiveraw' API successfully with the decrypted transaction data. which is then stored in the private store DB.

+## What's next in Tessera

+We will continously improve Tessera performance and in the next release we are looking at enhancing resiliency of Tessera nodes like

+  - Provide internal cluster of Tessera nodes for heightened recoverability

+  - Continue with transaction processing even if recipient node is down

+  - Automatically recover private transactions from peer nodes after data loss

+  - Enhance windows support

+  - Healthcheck - Implement monitoring of nodes heartbeat, network availability, throughput peer connections etc.

+  - End to end Performance profiling.